 A withdrawal period is the time between the last dose of a medicine and when the animal may be sold for slaughter.
 Violating a withdrawal period — even accidentally — creates a food safety incident.
 For export markets, it can result in a consignment rejection and years of reputational damage.

-FuroTrack automatically calculates withdrawal end dates when you record a treatment.
+FuroTrack calculates withdrawal end dates from the label withdrawal period when you record a treatment or vaccination — on web, mobile, and in the field app.
 It blocks the sale or slaughter workflow if an active withdrawal window exists, and shows you exactly when the animal will be clear.
 That one feature alone removes a significant compliance liability from your operation.

 Building an audit-ready system